markolofsen/django-cfg/docs/getting-started/django-cfg-vs-alternatives.md

 ├─ Multi-framework → Use pydantic-settings
 └─ Django-only → Continue to Q4

+Q4: Do you need modern admin interfaces (React/Next.js)?
+├─ YES → Use Django-CFG ✅ (only option with built-in Next.js)
+└─ NO → Continue to Q5

-Q4: Do you want built-in apps or AI features?
+Q5: Do you want built-in apps or AI features?
 ├─ NO → Use pydantic-settings
 └─ YES → Use Django-CFG ✅

-Q5: Is your team comfortable with Pydantic?
+Q6: Is your team comfortable with Pydantic?
 ├─ NO → Use django-environ (simpler)
 └─ YES → Use Django-CFG ✅
 ```